Pioneering the Passive House energy and construction standard with Autoclaved Aerated Concrete in the United States

 We are demonstrating the value of the uncommon marriage of Passive House and AAC.
 Our goal is to educate builders and consumers on this technology, and sustainable building as a whole.

-The Bellwether on Main duplex in May, 2024, is under roof and the wrap-around porches are nearing completion.
+The Bellwether on Main duplex in September, 2024; the stucco is completed.
+We have kept the windows and doors taped for painting.
 The home on the left is three bays wide.
 The second unit is two bays wide, with a side entrance.
-The AAC block structure will be wrapped on the exterior with 6” of Rockwool Comfortboard 80, finished with U-Stucco.
-Both homes are designed to meet net-Zero energy use including charging electric vehicles.
+The AAC block structure is wrapped on the exterior with 6” of Rockwool Comfortboard 80, finished with U-Stucco.
+Both homes are designed to meet net-Zero energy including charging electric vehicles.
 The building will provide extraordinary energy efficiency, comfort, and resiliency, as well as blending well with the surrounding historic homes and businesses.
-The standing-seam steel roof for the porch will be installed after exterior insulation and stucco.
+The standing-seam steel roof for the porch will be installed after the walls are painted.

 The Woodstock (NY) Passive House, our previous AAC home, was certified by the Passive House Institute US.
 The AAC structure of the house is nearing completion in this photograph.
 On the left: the garage and apartment, finished with 6” of Rockwool Comfortboard 80 and James Hardie Fiber Cement.
 2015-16.